rostro36/Notes/Big Data/Week 03/03_questions.md

 - Where is the filesystem saved?
 	- In RAM of the NameNode.
 	- Can be reconfigured from the block reports, but takes time (30 minutes).
-	- The Standby NameNode (vice NameNodes) saves a log on it's own harddrive, periodically make checkpoints/snapshots.
+	- The Standby/Backup/vice NameNode saves a log on it's own harddrive, the checkpoint NameNode part then periodically makes checkpoints/snapshots by merging log file and state, the Backup NameNode part keeps the filesystem in RAM to easily hot swap.
 - What is the balancing metric?
 	- Percentage of used storage on one node compared to percentage of used storage on whole system.
 - What is the benefit of a higher replication factor?